5 The First City

 5.1.1 The green canopy

 The top layer is green, and the green is functional.
-Here live anoxygenic photosynthetic bacteria – ancestors of the cyanobacteria that would later learn the far more aggressive trick of splitting water.
-But we are still in the early Archean, and that revolution is hundreds of millions of years away.4
+Here live anoxygenic photosynthetic bacteria – representatives of the metabolic repertoire from which oxygenic photosynthesis would later be assembled.
+But we are still in the early Archean, and that revolution is hundreds of millions of years away.5

 These surface-dwellers harvest sunlight across the visible spectrum, but their electron source is not water.
-It is hydrogen sulfide, H\(_2\)S – the same gas that gives rotten eggs their smell.5 The overall logic is straightforward: capture photons, use their energy to strip electrons from H\(_2\)S, and feed those electrons into carbon fixation.
-The waste products are elemental sulfur or sulfate, depending on the species and conditions.
+It is hydrogen sulfide, H\(_2\)S – the same gas that gives rotten eggs their smell.6 The overall logic is straightforward: capture photons, use their energy to strip electrons from H\(_2\)S, and feed those electrons into carbon fixation.
+The waste products are elemental sulfur or sulfate, depending on the species and conditions:

 This is a good deal, thermodynamically.
 Sunlight provides abundant energy, and H\(_2\)S is plentiful in the anoxic early ocean, venting from hydrothermal systems and recycled from deeper in the mat itself.
 The top layer is the city’s power plant: it captures the primary energy input and converts it into organic carbon that the rest of the community will eventually consume.